Alfred Street Baptist Church

-While HBCU Sunday was a wonderful, thoughtful and supportive event, something still seemed missing about it.
-At least that was the opinion of one certain individual.
-After much prayer and thought about it, Ms. Vance Davis finally got up the nerve to share her idea of a college festival with Rev. Peterson, but not directly.
+While HBCU Sunday was a wonderful, thoughtful and supportive event, something appeared missing.
+After much prayer and thought, Ms. Vance Davis decided to indirectly share her idea of a college festival with Rev. Peterson.

-The first HBCU College Festival was held on Saturday, February 15th, 2003.
+The first HBCU College Festival was held on Saturday, February 15, 2003.
 Members of DG 13 & 19 worked enthusiastically as the official planning committee.
 The main structure of the college festival consisted of college recruiters.
 The recruiters were assisted by members of Alfred Street who were alumni of the respective schools.
 It was a key ingredient to have Alfred Street HBCU alums serve as volunteers during the event dressed in their school’s paraphernalia.
 That was a perfect way to help the young people associate ASBC members with various HBCUs.
 It was also a great way for alums to display a show of pride in their schools.
-Out of respect for the HBCUs, paraphernalia from non-HBCUs was strongly discouraged.

 Vance went on to serve as Chairperson of the Alfred Street Baptist Church HBCU College Festival for ten years.
 Under her leadership, the festival continued to grow at an amazing rate.
 So much so that towards the end of her tenure the number of attendees had reached to just around 3000.
 Students and parents from as far away as California and Alaska have attended this annual event.
 Since 2003, thousands of students have gained admission to various HBCUs and millions of dollars in scholarships have been awarded.

-In 2011, the college festival was moved from the church to TC Williams High School in Alexandria, VA because it had outgrown the church facility.
+In 2011 the college festival was moved from the church to TC Williams High School in Alexandria, VA.
 This successful growth was largely contributed to the opportunity of on-site admissions and scholarships on the spot.
 It was also contributed to the fact that this event had become nationally recognized as one of the most well organized and comprehensive HBCU college festivals in the country.
-It even got the attention and participation of the White House.
-Perhaps it was the passion of the founder combined with the dedication and hard work of the committee and the volunteers that made this event such a success.
+It even got the attention and participation of the Obama White House.